 It has brought together a mass of citizens united in their contempt for what they regard as the country's corrupt, traditional politicians and their parties.

 It is currently lying second in the polls, scoring about 20%.

-If that figure was translated into votes on election day, the Five Star activists might become the largest opposition bloc in the next parliament.'No worse'
+If that figure was translated into votes on election day, the Five Star activists might become the largest opposition bloc in the next parliament.

 Among those selected for its list of candidates is Paola Carinelli, a 32-year-old from Milan who works for a courier firm.

 She chose to make her video in a park, with a tree full of autumn leaves behind her.